ezeada/release-comparator/README.md

 ## What it does

-1. Configure your film — primary genre + MPAA rating (title optional).
+1. Enter film information — primary genre + MPAA rating (title optional).
 2. Rank weekends — composite release score with badges for market size, holidays, crowding, and audience overlap.
 3. Weekend detail — factor breakdown, competitive landscape (scheduled wide releases + projected holdovers), and historical analogs when the schedule is thin.
 4. Compare mode — pick two weekends (from the list or date fields) for side-by-side scores with winner tags per factor.